jorgeabrahan/blog/README.md

 ### Usage

-To run the project, if you are on the blog folder path on your terminal you can execute the following command:
+To run the project, if you are on the blog folder path on your terminal you can execute the following commands:

 ```
+bundle install
+rails db:create
+rails db:migrate
 rails server
 ```